jacobmix/Minecraft_AP_Randomizer/README.md

  ``No dataPackage found`` that's fine.
 It's an expected message, and you won't get a message when one has been made.

-Connect command don't work: You need to be on the server.
-Direct connect to ``localhost``.

 ``IncompatibleVersion`` check you're on Minecraft version 1.20.4.

 Linux: ``IllegalArgumentException``